ezEngine/docs/docs/editor/editor-settings.md

 * **RestoreProjectOnStartup:** If enabled, the editor will load the project that was open the last time.

+* **BackgroundAssetProcessing:** If set, background [assets processing](../assets/assets-overview.md) will be activated by default, when you open a project.

 * **FieldOfView:** The FOV of the generic editor camera.

 * **GizmoScale:** Allows you to change the size of the editor gizmos.